How to Change WiFi Network Profile in Windows 11

 Summary

-You have learned how to change your network profile using Settings, PowerShell, and the Registry.
+You’ve learned how to change your network profile using Settings, PowerShell, and the Registry.
 Always use Public for untrusted networks and Private for home.
-This simple change balances your security needs with the convenience of sharing files across your local network.” }
+This change helps balance your security needs with the convenience of sharing files across your local network.

 Can I change the network profile for an Ethernet connection?